 Also, a father should give her daughter ideas how a man feels and think about women and a mother should give his son ideas about how women thinks and feels about men.

 So how did we tell our children on how sex is done?
 We simply told them the truth in a straightforward manner.
 My husband told our sons that the sexual organ of a man while erected should be pushed in to the sex organ of a woman and then pulled out partly.
-This pushing-in and pulling-out must be repeated until orgasm is achieved or when the semen comes out of the male organ.
-This semen containing the sperm cells will fertilize the female egg cells and that is the start of reproduction.
+This pushing-in and pulling-out must be repeated until sperm cells comes out of the male organ.
+The sperm cells will then fertilize the female egg cells from the woman’s body starting the phases of of reproduction.

 My husband, reminded our sons that sexual intercourse must be done out of love and not because of lust, that both the man and the woman consensually want to do it, that they both agreed to accept the responsibility arising from it and that the right thing to do is to have sex within marriage only.